utshomax/postman-docs/src/pages/docs/sending-requests/environments/team-environments.md

 <img alt="Export environment" src="https://assets.postman.com/postman-docs/environment-export-v9.1.jpg" width="250px" />

+> If you want to make variables available in the workspace no matter which environment is active, use global variables.
+In a shared workspace, any global variables you create and update will be available to others in the workspace.
+You can define variables as [secret type](/docs/sending-requests/variables/#variable-types) to mask the initial and current values for all workspace members and prevent unintentional disclosure of sensitive data.
+You can also use the __Current Value__ of global variables to restrict certain values from collaborators, but by default the __Initial value__ of a global variable is generally accessible throughout the workspace.

 ## Manage environment roles

 You can manage roles on an environment by selecting the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> in the upper right > **Manage Roles**.